yue123161/moon_light_submit/README.md

 9. **Submission Limits**:
    - Teams or individuals can submit **up to 4 submissions per day**.
    - Multiple submissions are allowed, but only the **best-performing** model will count toward the leaderboard.
-10. **Note:** use the zipthe folder.py to create submission.gz from submission folder for submission to hugging face.
+10. **Note:** use the `zipthefolder.py` to create submission.gz from submission folder for submission to hugging face.
 ---

 ### Dataset Details